psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 First, we create an instance of core logic class, then instances for logging and validation classes.
 We attach utility classes to the core service with a special method `attach`.
 Utility classes are combined with a special symbolic alias `|+|` which you could see in other libraries, like `cats`.
 If you are not the biggest symbolic alias fan, then you could simply call `combine` method.

+It might be crucial to note, that the order of running `Mid`s is reversed.
+In our definition we have `log |+| validate`, which means validation will run first and then logging will take place.
+This might be important if there is a desire to have an explicit order.

 Wait, this doesn't compile!
 We are missing the one last thing - we can't `combine` instances without an implicit `ApplyK` in the scope.
 This sounds complicated and might scare some people away..